 This can be a two or three-day experiential workshop for circle keepers who have prior circle training (not necessarily with our trainers) and ideally have experience as a circle keeper or facilitator.
 This training provides an opportunity to develop advanced practice, skills, and resources for keeping and facilitating circles.

-These circles tap into the ancient healing properties of peacemaking circles that aid in raising awareness thereby stimulating introspection and reflection that will lead to a reconciliation of contemporary issues related to race and racism.
+Peacemaking circles are a different way of talking about race/ism that is relational, preemptive, and proactive.
+The circle process is both an ancient practice and a modern process to create trust and belonging.
+These circles draw upon the ancient healing properties of circles that aid in raising awareness and stimulating introspection and reflection that will lead to a reconciliation of issues related to race and racism.
 In these circles, participants experience the circle process with a focus on racial healing and learn how to utilize this process to hold race-based conversations in their communities.
-This is a different way of talking about race and racism that is safe, preemptive and proactive.
+This is a different way of talking about race and racism that is safe, preemptive, and proactive.
 It is aimed at building strong relationships capable of holding the needed healing dialogues around race and racism.

 Peacemaking Circles in the Classroom